xiidea/ckeditor-easykeymap-plugin/README.md

 Installation
 -------------

- 1. Extract the contents of the file into the "plugins" folder of CKEditor.
+* Extract the **easykeymap** folder into the "plugins" folder of CKEditor.
- 2. In the CKEditor configuration file (config.js) add the following code:
+* In the CKEditor configuration file (config.js) add the following code:

 ````js
 config.extraPlugins = 'easykeymap';
 ````

- 3. You can now define your key map through following config parameter
+* You can now define your key map through following config parameter

 ````js
 config.easykeymaps = {